scriptcs/scriptcs.github.com/_posts/2013-03-17-scriptcs---its-not-an-experiment.md

 ## What's next?

 There is a ton of exciting stuff ahead!
-We'll have a separate post about that.
+And _that_ will be covered in our next post.

 ## We want your feedback and your help!